ptrofimov/zeroevents/README.md

 });
 ```

-* 3. **In second process:** run event service that will listen to specified sockets and fire events.
+* 3. **In the second process:** run event service that will listen to specified sockets and fire events.

 ```php
 (new EventService([